-The Met Breuer facade on Madison Avenue, photo by Ed Lederman
+The Met Breuer facade on Madison Avenue, photo by Ed Lederman, photo courtesy of MET

-New MET Breuer museum in New York opens to the public March 18, 2016
+New MET Breuer museum in New York opens to the public on March 18, 2016

-March 18, 2016 the Metropolitan Museum of Art officially inaugurates its new venue dedicated to modern and contemporary art in Manhattan’s Upper East Side.
+On March 18, 2016, the Metropolitan Museum of Art officially inaugurates its new venue dedicated to modern and contemporary art on Manhattan’s Upper East Side.
 Yet, the name itself, MET Breuer, suggests that this “new” museum actually has a long history behind it.

-indeed, completed in 1966 after a design the famous Hungarian-born architect Marcel Breuer (1902-1981), the MET Breuer building was the celebrated former home of the Whitney Museum of American Art.
+Indeed, completed in 1966 after a design by the famous Hungarian-born architect Marcel Breuer (1902-1981), the MET Breuer building was the celebrated former home of the Whitney Museum of American Art.

-Its stone-clad iconic shape, resembling an inverted pyramid, has been the hallmark of the Whitney for decades, before the museum, in May 2015, relocated in lower Manhattan in its new venue designed by Renzo Piano at the Meatpacking district.
+Its stone-clad iconic shape, resembling an inverted pyramid, has been the hallmark of the Whitney for decades, before the museum, in May 2015, relocated to lower Manhattan in its new venue designed by Renzo Piano in the Meatpacking district.